 Your Queen’s staff or student card.

-If you have a university-approved accommodation, you must bring your accommodation approval and show this to the staff at Wallace Hall when picking up your test kits.
+If you have a university-approved accommodation, you must bring your accommodation approval and show this to the staff when picking up your test kits.

 Screen at home before coming to campus.